This summer, chart a course for practice growth

 DE's fourth annual Principles of Practice Management is July 18–19 in Norfolk, Virginia.
 Find out who’s presenting at and how to register.

-In doing so, you might realize (once again) that being a practice owner can be a lonely commission.
+But in doing so, you might realize (once again) that being a practice owner can be a lonely commission.
 You’re the captain of the ship, and you alone control the fate of your journey.
-Your team looks to you to make the right decisions and fearlessly lead.
+Your team looks to you to make the right decisions and fearlessly lead them.
 Yet, after a while, you run out of tricks.
 The next thing you know, it’s harder to get inspired and find new sources of revenue.
 Instead of being motivated to make a change, you see all the obstacles: difficult employees, endless trickery from insurance companies, and too many Google-educated patients.
 With all the distractions, it’s hard to focus on the big picture and take your practice to the next level.

 The PPM conference (as we call it) gives you a chance to come together with like-minded dentist-owners instead of going it alone.
 These are your peers who want to break through practice plateaus, just as you do.